srjefers/spark-workshop/exercises/spark-sql-exercise-Using-Dataset-flatMap-Operator.md

 # Exercise: Using Dataset.flatMap Operator

-Use `spark-shell` to write a structured query that creates a new row for every element in the given array column (using `Dataset.flatMap` operator).
+Use `spark-shell` to write a structured query that creates as many rows as the element in a given array column (using `Dataset.flatMap` operator).

 Module: **Spark SQL**